endodoug/endodoug.github.io/_posts/2017-10-24-web-development-work.md

 ### Stain DFence
 My venture back into websites continued with another project I picked up.
 It's a local [fence staining](http://staindfence.com "fence staining") company that's just getting started.
 They need more than just a site...
 Local Seo, PPC, link building, rich snippets, analytics, monitoring reviews, etc.  All kinds of fun stuff.

+### Zewkey MMA Parlay Calculator
+This is a fun project where I built and implemented a [parlay calculator](https://zewkey.com/betting_tools/parlay_calculator.htm "parlay calculator") app for a UFC betting site.
+I used Vue.js to add a sign-in with google authentication along with a few reactive features like quotes, a poll, and hiding/adding text.
+It's already got some google traction, but needs more backlinks to move up the rankings.